 Credit risk is the risk that the power procurer will not meet their obligations under a financial instrument or customer contract, leading to a financial loss.
-The entities forming part of the Restricted Group is exposed to credit risk from their operating activities (primarily trader receivables) and from its financing activities but this credit risk exposure is insignificant given the fact that substantially whole of the revenues are from state utilities/government entities.
+The Company is exposed to credit risk from their operating activities (primarily trade receivables) but this credit risk exposure is insignificant given the fact that substantially whole of the revenues are from state utilities/government entities.

-Further the Company sought to reduce counterparty credit risk under our long-term contracts in part by entering into power sales contracts with utilities or other customers of strong credit quality and we monitor their credit quality on an on going basis.
+Further the Company sought to reduce counterparty credit risk under long-term contracts in part by entering into power sales contracts with utilities or other customers of strong credit quality and we monitor their credit quality on an on going basis.

-The maximum credit exposure to credit risk for the components of the statement of financial position at 31 March 2021 and 31 March 2020 is the carrying amount of all the financial assets
+The maximum credit exposure to credit risk for the components of the balance sheet at 31 March 2021 and 31 March 2020 is the carrying amount of all the financial assets.